 Last time we shared how to find recurring pay list in Paypal and now extending this series to stop you getting billed automatically in Paypal.
 How many times it happened that you have registered a domain name, say from GoDaddy, and a year later you were charged automatically even when you ignore their renewal reminders?
 Or, you signed up for a monthly subscription for some service and then didn’t find (hidden) option to cancel the subscription which gets automatically renewed?

-I am one of those unfortunate person who was charged by many services automatically when I didn’t wanted to renew.
+I am one of those unfortunate people who was charged by many services automatically when I didn’t want to renew.
 And this guide is to help you save your fortune!

 Cancel PayPal Billing Agreement/Subscription

-- On next screen, you will see many options/links.
-Click on “My money > My pre-approved payment”. (see screenshot)
+3. On next screen, you will see many options/links.
+Click on “My money > My pre-approved payment.” (see screenshot)

 That’s it.
 You have to repeat last 2-3 steps for each provider one-by-one.

-When you need to cancel PayPal Billing Agreement?
+When do you need to cancel PayPal Billing Agreement?